varsharma-12/scenario-examples/kafka-k8s-CFK/step5.md

 This creates a topic with:
 - **3 partitions**: For parallel processing
-- **Replication factor 3**: Each partition replicated across all brokers
+- **Replication factor 3**: Each partition replicated across broker

 ## List All Topics